 Next, name 5 things you can hear, perhaps the leaves blowing through the air, the fan, anything big or small.

 Step 3: Feel

 Finally, name 5 things you can *physically* feel, like the chair you may be sitting on, wind or air conditioner on your face, anything!
 This completes the first cycle of the 5-4-3-2-1 Method.

 The next cycle requires you to notice 4 things you can see, hear and feel, followed by the next cycle which requires 3 things and so on.
 According to “SOAR: The Breakthrough Treatment for Fear of Flying”, forgetting where you are in the cycle may be a good sign the exercise is helping you relax.

 Most of the time, I only go through cycle 3, noticing three things I can see, hear and feel.
 I especially like to notice things in my peripheral vision as it helps ground me and become more present.
 Remember, it is perfectly okay to mold certain techniques to our unique needs, which is why I only name three things I can see, hear and feel most of the time.
 You can even change the order to feel, see and hear, but I would recommend whatever order you try to keep it consistent within the cycles.

-I encourage you to try this method in moments you can feel anxiety creeping its ugly head in in whatever way works for you!
+I encourage you to try this method in moments you can feel anxiety creeping its ugly head in in whatever way works for you.
 We owe it to ourselves to take a small pause to reset and feel our best!

-If you are experiencing a mental health crisis or having suicidal thoughts please call 1-800-273-TALK (8255) or visit their Online Live Chat.
+Gentle reminder: if you are experiencing a mental health crisis or having suicidal thoughts please call 1-800-273-TALK (8255) or visit their Online Live Chat.